 Any basic cybersecurity information gathering process often includes these two types of data collection goals:

 Collecting network data: Such as public, private and associated domain names, network hosts, public and private IP blocks, routing tables, TCP and UDP running services, SSL certificates, open ports and more.

 Collecting system-related information: This includes user enumeration, system groups, OS hostnames, OS system type (probably by fingerprinting), system banners (as seen in the banner grabbing blog post), etc.

 But there’s a lot more involved.
 Let’s learn about it, by exploring the most popular techniques used during this phase.

-Information gathering techniques
+Information gathering techniques and methods

 Ethical hackers use a big variety of techniques and tools to get this precious information about their targets, as well as locations and data collection software they’ll be using towards the information gathering goal.